MARTINEZ -- The first new commercial complex built in Martinez in more than a decade is scheduled to open later this month.

 Schrader plans a second phase of the project to be built on an adjacent 4,550-square-foot parcel.
 The site is zoned mixed use, but he has no plans to build housing.

-Schrader, who has developed retail and residential projects in
+Schrader, who has developed retail and residential projects in Martinez, believes the city has the economic demographics to attract national retailers, but little space to build.

 "The issue is there's just no land really available," he said.
 "Martinez is an older community, there's just no land to do a shopping center."